nakajima/sinatras-hat/README.md

 * Make `last_modified` calls more efficient
 * Investigate other forms of caching

-## Other Features

-I'll be writing docs for the following topics soon:

-* Specifying which actions to generate
-* Protecting actions with basic auth

 ## Other Info

 * [View the Lighthouse Project](http://nakajima.lighthouseapp.com/projects/24609-sinatras-hat/overview)